-- Vaccination offers the best hope for preventing severe rotavirus illness, particularly in settings where access to medical care is limited.
+- Vaccination is the best way to prevent severe rotavirus illness, particularly in settings where access to medical care is limited or unavailable.

-- There are two currently licensed vaccines against rotavirus: Merck’s RotaTeq® and GlaxoSmithKline’s Rotarix®.
+- There are currently two globally available vaccines against rotavirus: Merck’s RotaTeq® and GlaxoSmithKline’s Rotarix®.
 Studies of these vaccines have demonstrated their safety and efficacy among children in every region of the world.
-Trials in Africa and Asia found that the vaccines dramatically reduced severe disease among infants in developing countries, where the majority of rotavirus deaths occur.
-Results from these trials are essential to national governments as they make informed decisions about introducing rotavirus vaccines into the public sector.
+Clinical efficacy trials in Africa and Asia found that the vaccines dramatically reduced severe disease among infants in developing countries, where the majority of rotavirus deaths occur.

-- In 2009, the World Health Organization recommended that rotavirus vaccines be included in every country’s immunization program.
+- The World Health Organization recommends that rotavirus vaccines be included in every country’s immunization program.

-- Nearly 50 countries, mostly middle-and high-income countries, have introduced rotavirus vaccines in their national immunization programs.
-The GAVI Alliance, a global health partnership that works to increase access to vaccines, is supporting the introduction of rotavirus vaccines in many of the world’s poorest countries.
-Nearly 20 countries have introduced rotavirus vaccine with GAVI’s support.
+- More than 70 countries have introduced rotavirus vaccines in their national immunization programs.
+Gavi, the Vaccine Alliance, a global health partnership that works to increase access to vaccines, is supporting the introduction of rotavirus vaccines in many of the world’s poorest countries.
+To date, more than 30 countries have introduced rotavirus vaccines with Gavi’s support.